eleda77/eleda77.github.io/docs/vocab_list.md

 **forsooth** - indeed (used for emphasis or to express surprise or indignation)

+**fosse** - a long, narrow trench or excavation, especially in a fortification

 **fossick** - rummage, search; search for gold in abandoned workings

 **friable** - easily crumbled (a good frenchy fry isn't friable; I would be concerned if it were)